Breaking the Curse of Dimensionality: Diffusion Models Efficiently Learn Low-Dimensional Distributions: Auxiliary Results

 \section{Auxiliary Results}

 First, we present a probabilistic result to prove \Cref{thm:2}, which provides an optimal estimate of the small singular values of a matrix with i.i.d.
 Gaussian entries.
-This lemma is proved in \cite[Theorem 1.1]{rudelson2009smallest}.
+This lemma is proved in \cite[Theorem 1.1]{rudelson2009smallest} for subgaussian random variables.
+Note that a random variable $\xi$ is called subgaussian if there exists $c > 0$ such that for all $ t > 0$,